quarkslab/qbindiff/README.md

   <img src="https://img.shields.io/pypi/dm/qbindiff"/>
 </p>

-qBinDiff is an experimental binary diffing addressing the diffing as a **Network Alignement Quadratic Problem**.
+QBinDiff is an experimental binary diffing tool addressing the diffing as a **Network Alignement Quadratic Problem**.

-But why developing yet another differ when Bindiff works well ?
+> But why developing yet another differ when Bindiff works well?

-We love bindiff, but we have no control at all on the diffing process.
-Also, it works great on standard binaries but it is more complex to put it in practice on some cornercases (embedded firmwares, diffing two portions of the same binary etc).
+Bindiff is great, no doubt about it, but we have no control on the diffing process.
+Also, it works great on standard binaries but it lacks flexibility on some corner-cases (embedded firmwares, diffing two portions of the same binary etc...).

-The key idea is to enable **programing the diffing** by:
+A key idea of QBinDiff is enabling tuning the diffing **programmatically** by:
 * writing its own feature
 * being able to enforce some matches
-* being able to put the emphasis on either the content of functions (similarity) or the links between them (callgraph)
+* emphasizing either on the content of functions (similarity) or the links between them (callgraph)

-In essence, the idea is to be able to diff by defining its own criteria which sometimes, are not the control-flow CFG and instruction but more data-oriented for instance.
+In essence, the idea is to be able to diff by defining its own criteria which sometimes, is not the control-flow and instructions but could for instance, be data-oriented.

-Last, qbindiff as primarly been designed with the binary-diffing use-case in mind, but it can be applied to various other use-cases like social-networks.
-Indeed, diffing two programs boils down to determining the best alignement of the call graph following some similarity criterias.
+Last, QBinDiff as primarily been designed with the binary-diffing use-case in mind, but it can be applied to various other use-cases like social-networks.
+Indeed, diffing two programs boils down to determining the best alignment of the call graph following some similarity criterion.

-Indeed, solving this problem, APX-hard, that why we use a machine learning approach (more precisely optimization) to approximate the best match.
+Indeed, solving this problem is APX-hard, that why QBinDiff uses a machine learning approach (more precisely optimization) to approximate the best match.

-Likewise Bindiff, qBinDiff also works using an exported disassembly of program obtained from IDA.
-Originally using BinExport, it now also support Quokka as backend which extracted file is more exhaustive and also more compact on disk (good for large binary dataset).
+Like Bindiff, QBinDiff also works using an exported disassembly of program obtained from IDA.
+Originally using [BinExport](https://github.com/google/binexport), it now also support [Quokka](https://github.com/quarkslab/quokka) as backend, which extracted files, are more exhaustive and also more compact on disk (good for large binary dataset).

-> Note: qBinDiff is an experimental tool for power-user where many parameters, thresholds
+> Note: QBinDiff is an experimental tool for power-user where many parameters, features, thresholds
 > or weights can be adjusted.
-Use it at your own risks.
+Obtaining good results usually requires tuning these parameters.

-*(Please note that qBinDiff does not intend to be faster to Bindiff or other differ counterparts)*
+*(Please note that QBinDiff does not intend to be faster than other differs, but rather being more flexible.)*

+## Documentation

+The documentation can be found on the [diffing portal](https://diffing.quarkslab.com/qbindiff) or can be manually built with

+    pip install .[doc]
+    cd doc
+    make html

+Below you will find some sections extracted from the documentation.
+Please refer to the full documentation in case of issues.

 ## Installation

-qBinDiff can be installed through pip with:
+QBinDiff can be installed through pip with:

     pip install qbindiff

-As some part of the algorithm are very CPU intensive the installation will compile some components written in native c.
+As some part of the algorithm are very CPU intensive the installation will compile some components written in native C/C++.

-As depicted above, qBinDiff relies on some projects (also developed at Quarkslab):
+As depicted above, QBinDiff relies on some projects (also developed at Quarkslab):

 * [python-binexport](https://github.com/quarkslab/python-binexport), wrapper on the BinExport protobuf format.
 * [python-bindiff](https://github.com/quarkslab/python-bindiff), wrapper around bindiff (used to write results as Bindiff databases)
 * [Quokka](https://github.com/quarkslab/quokka), another binary exported based on IDA.
 Faster than binexport and more exhaustive (thus diffing more relevant)

 ## Usage (command line)